Tours of Trashigang & Trashi Yangtse

 This is a good place to lunch (Bhutanese style) if you are travelling from Mongar to Trashigang or vice versa.
 The restaurant is placed just next to highway and is usually full during lunch hours.
 The menu is quite comprehensive and you will get good vegetarian dishes apart from the usual pork and beef phaa (stew) and Maroo (curries) that are so popular in Bhutan.

 You can just stop by for a cup of coffee if you are passing by and do not intend to consume a full meal.
 A full set Bhutanese meal costs 600 NU while a cup of coffee costs 120 NU.

 Inside the Bakery you will be pleasantly assaulted by a medley of delicious aromas.
 Just choose the aroma you like the most and buy the source!!
 All items are freshly baked including the cream horns, eclairs, donuts and chocolate cake.
 Many kinds of flavoured bread are also available.
 The prices are pretty low…a standard slice of cake is just NU 35.

 Open from 6 a.m. to 9 p.m.
 Phone: 04-539113

-This small restaurant cum lodge is actually more famous for being a breakfast place.
+This small restaurant with lodging is actually more famous for being a breakfast place.
 They serve a variety of Indian food items like Puri (fried flatbreads) and spicy potato curry along with stuffed paratha and steamed momos.
 Their Masala Chai is distinctly non-Bhutanese in flavour and is favoured by the townsfolk as well as the tourists.